-Flying with the world’s fastest bird | EarthSky.org
+Fly with the world’s fastest bird | EarthSky.org

 What about other birds?
 Scientists who’ve tracked birds with Doppler radar say most birds cruise along at somewhere around 40 kilometers (25 miles) miles an hour.
 But ducks and other waterfowl often fly twice that fast.
 So do racing pigeons.
 A headwind or tailwind will change a bird’s speed.
 Also, birds fly faster when they’re chasing prey or escaping a predator.

-By the way, the Guinness Book of World Records – an obvious source for the answer to questions like ‘what’s the world’s fastest bird?’ – actually came into existence because of an argument about the fastest game bird in Europe.
+By the way, the Guinness Book of World Records – an obvious source for the answer to questions like “what’s the world’s fastest bird?” – actually came into existence because of an argument about the fastest game bird in Europe.
 In 1951, Sir Hugh Beaver, the managing director of Guinness Breweries, was in southeastern Ireland with a group of friends, enjoying a day’s shooting.
 Failing to shoot a golden plover, Sir Hugh maintained that this must be the world’s fastest flying game bird.
 His companions disagreed.
 Sir Hugh used his own fortune to research the question, and that’s how the Guinness Book of World records got started.

 Bottom line: The peregrine falcon is the world’s fastest bird.
-Amazing video from the BBC.
+Video from the BBC.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.